Prokinetic Agents – A Scientific Review

 Prokinetics for SIBO

 A number of different types of pharmaceutical prokinetics are indicated for the treatment of SIBO.
 These, along with their rationale for SIBO treatment, include:

-50 mg/day Erythromycin: Not harmful at this dose
+- 50 mg/day Erythromycin: Low rate of side effects at this dose

 As far as natural remedies are concerned, triphala, ginger, and Iberogast are safe prokinetics that can be used for extended periods of time without causing any harmful effects that are associated with the use of common pharmaceutical drugs.

 To learn more about SIBO treatment and how prokinetics can work in conjunction see this review: https://sibosurvivor.com/sibo-treatment/